akshat-shethia/autolysis-project/media/README.md

 #### Introduction to the Dataset

 Imagine a treasure trove of opinions and experiences captured in the world of entertainment.
 Our dataset, consisting of over 2,600 entries, serves as a vibrant tapestry woven from reviews of various films and shows.
 This collection not only showcases the titles and creators but also captures the essence of viewer sentiment through ratings and languages.
-It’s a powerful snapshot of how audiences engage with stories on screen, reflecting cultural preferences and the emotional responses these narratives invoke.
+Itï¿½s a powerful snapshot of how audiences engage with stories on screen, reflecting cultural preferences and the emotional responses these narratives invoke.

 #### The Analytical Journey

 Embarking on our analytical journey, we first faced the challenge of missing values.
 A total of 99 dates were unaccounted for in our dataset, which meant that some reviews lacked the context of when they were made.
 We meticulously managed these gaps, recognizing that while the timing of a review can enhance its significance, our analysis could still proceed without losing the essence of the data.

-Next, we scrutinized the dataset for outliers—anomalies that could skew our understanding.
+Next, we scrutinized the dataset for outliersï¿½anomalies that could skew our understanding.
 Fortunately, our exploration revealed a clean slate: no outliers lurked within the ratings or repeatability metrics.
 This allowed us to delve deeper into the relationships between variables without the distortion of rogue data points.

 We then conducted a correlation analysis, unveiling connections between different aspects of the reviews.
 For instance, how did the quality of a film relate to its overall rating?
 Our correlation heatmap, which you can visualize as a vibrant matrix of colors, illuminated these relationships clearly.
 The deeper the hue, the stronger the connection, allowing us to discern patterns and trends at a glance.